ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Provision virtual server instances from base images
 {: #base-vsi-images}

 When provisioning a virtual server instance, you select the base image from a predefined set of operating system images supplied by {{site.data.keyword.IBM_notm}}.
-Use `ibmcloud is images` to find the list of available images:
+Use `ibmcloud is images` to find the list of available images.
+The output will look like:

 ```
-ibmcloud is images
 Listing images...
 ID                                     Name                    OS                                                        Created                         Status      Visibility
 cc8debe0-1b30-6e37-2e13-744bfb2a0c11   centos-7.x-amd64        CentOS (7.x - Minimal Install)                            2018-10-30T06:12:06.651+00:00   available   public